Fossil: Microfossils

 Microfossil is a descriptive term applied to fossilized plants and animals whose size is just at or below the level at which the fossil can be analyzed by the naked eye.
 A commonly applied cutoff point between "micro" and "macro" fossils is 1 mm.
-Microfossils may either be complete (or near-complete) organisms in themselves (such as the marine plankters foraminifera and coccolithophores) or component parts (such as small teeth or spores) of larger animals or plants.
+Microfossils may either be complete (or near-complete) organisms (such as the marine plankters foraminifera and coccolithophores) or component parts (such as small teeth or spores) of larger animals or plants.
 Microfossils are of critical importance as a reservoir of paleoclimate information, and are also commonly used by biostratigraphers to assist in the correlation of rock units.

 Resin

 Fossil resin (colloquially called amber) is a natural polymer found in many types of strata throughout the world, even the Arctic.
 The oldest fossil resin dates to the Triassic, though most dates to the Cenozoic.
-The excretion of the resin by certain plants is thought to be an evolutionary adaptation for protection from insects and to seal wounds.
-Fossil resin often contains other fossils called inclusions that were captured by the sticky resin.
+The excretion of resin by certain plants is thought to be an evolutionary adaptation for to protect against insects and to seal wounds.
+Fossil resin often contains other fossils, called inclusions, that were captured by the sticky resin.
 These include bacteria, fungi, other plants, and animals.
 Animal inclusions are usually small invertebrates, predominantly arthropods such as insects and spiders, and only extremely rarely a vertebrate such as a small lizard.
 Preservation of inclusions can be exquisite, including small fragments of DNA.

-Derived, or reworked
+Derived or reworked

 A derived, reworked or remanié fossil is a fossil found in rock that accumulated significantly later than when the fossilized animal or plant died.
-Reworked fossils are created by erosion exhuming (freeing) fossils from the rock formation in which they were originally deposited and their redeposition in a younger sedimentary deposit.
+Reworked fossils are created by erosion exhuming (freeing) fossils from the rock formation in which they were originally deposited and redepositing them in a younger sedimentary deposit.